 The Best Time of day to Schedule an Appointment

 It is essential to consider your child’s sleep schedule when considering the best time to book their first dental visit.
-We find that most toddlers are most alert and wide awake in the early morning.
-Try to avoid bringing them in when they are exhausted or need a nap, leading to an unpleasant experience.
+Most toddlers are most alert and wide awake in the early morning.
+Avoid bringing them in when they are exhausted or need a nap, leading to an unpleasant experience.

 The first visit will last between 35 and 45 minutes.
 This first visit is the best opportunity to develop a healthy and positive relationship with the dentist.
 Our team will provide helpful tips on how to take care of your child’s teeth.
-Be prepared with questions about brushing and flossing, and make sure to ask for demonstrations as well.
-Cleaning a baby’s mouth is essential, and we are happy to show you how to effectively clean your baby’s mouth.
+Be prepared with questions about brushing and flossing, and make sure to ask for demonstrations.
+Cleaning a baby’s mouth is essential, and we are happy to show you how to clean your baby’s mouth effectively.

 If you have dental anxieties, be careful not to relate those fears or dislikes to your child.
-Parents need to give moral support by staying calm while in the dental exam room.
+Parents provide moral support by staying calm while in the dental exam room.
 Children can pick up their parents’ anxieties and become anxious themselves.

 Prepare The Dentist